ilri/feast-data-shiny/readme.md

 ```

 ### Run the applications
-Enter the database name, host, username and password in the two Global.R files
+Enter the database name, host, username and password in the two Global.R files.

 Test application in R
 ```
 $ R